GENERAL PURCHASE, DELIVERY AND PAYMENT CONDITIONS OF:

 1. SCOPE OF APPLICATION

-These provisions are applicable to the relationship between Safescan BV, hereinafter to be referred to as the Supplier, and the customer, including each distance agreement (“the agreement”) which comes into being between the Supplier and the customer.
+These provisions are applicable to the relationship between TimeMoto B.V., hereinafter to be referred to as the “Supplier”, and the customer, “Customer”, including each agreement (“the Agreement”) concluded between the Supplier and the Customer.

-The goods displayed on the website (www.timemoto.com) form an invitation by the Supplier to the customer to make an offer to enter into a purchase agreement.
-After the customer has placed an order via the website or by telephone, the customer receives an order confirmation by email from the Supplier as quickly as possible.
-An order is an offer to the Supplier to purchase the good selected by the customer.
-The agreement between the Supplier and the customer comes into being after acceptance by the Supplier of the offer of the customer.
-The Supplier will notify the customer by email regarding the acceptance (order confirmation).
+The goods, including services if applicable, displayed on the website (www.timemoto.com) form an invitation by the Supplier to the Customer to make an offer to enter into a purchase agreement.
+After the Customer has placed an order via the website or by telephone, the Customer receives an order confirmation by email from the Supplier as soon as possible.
+An order is an offer to the Supplier to purchase the goods selected by the Customer.
+The Agreement between the Supplier and the Customer comes into force after acceptance by the Supplier of the offer by the Customer.
+The Supplier will notify the Customer by email regarding the acceptance (order confirmation).
 The scope of the delivery obligation of the Supplier is determined exclusively by the order confirmation.

-3.2 The prices listed on the website are exclusive of BTW (Dutch VAT) and exclusive of shipping costs and any statutory contributions to be borne by the customer.
-The BTW, shipping costs and any statutory contributions will be calculated as specified during the ordering process.
+3.2 The prices listed on the website are exclusive of VAT (in Dutch: BTW) and exclusive of shipping costs and any statutory contributions to be borne by the Customer.
+The VAT, shipping costs and any statutory contributions will be calculated as specified during the ordering process.
 These will also be stated in the order confirmation.

 3.3.
 The Agreement is subject to the VAT policy.
-This policy can be consulted via this link.
+This policy can be consulted via https://www.timemoto.com/order-payment.

 Payment will take place in advance in the manner stated on the website.
-The Supplier will not deliver the ordered good until its payment has been authorised.
+The Supplier will not deliver the ordered goods until its payment has been authorised.

 5.2 When part of an order is ready, the Supplier is authorised to offer this part for shipment, or to wait until the entire order is ready.

-6.1 The good ordered by the customer will be shipped to the delivery address stated in the order confirmation.
+6.1 The goods ordered by the Customer will be shipped to the delivery address stated in the order confirmation.
 Transportation will take place in a manner to be determined by the Supplier.

-6.2 Ownership of and risk of loss of the ordered good is transferred to the customer on delivery.
+6.2 Ownership of and risk of loss of the ordered goods is transferred to the Customer on delivery.

-7.1 The customer must check, immediately after delivery, whether the quantities of goods delivered are in accordance with the order confirmation.
-Any discrepancies between the order confirmation and that which has been delivered must be notified to the Supplier by email, within 24 hours.
+7.1 The Customer must check, immediately after delivery, whether the quantity of goods delivered are in accordance with the order confirmation.
+Any discrepancies between the order confirmation and that which has been delivered must be notified to the Supplier by e-mail, within twenty-four (24) hours.

-7.2 The customer must check the goods delivered immediately after delivery for visible faults.
-Visible faults must be notified to the Supplier by the customer by email, within 48 hours of delivery.
-If the visible fault is attributable to the Supplier, and assuming prompt notification as referred to above and return of the good by the customer, the Supplier will again present the ordered good for shipment, or will transfer the purchase amount back, including BTW, shipping costs and any statutory contributions paid.
+7.2 The Customer must check the goods delivered immediately after delivery for visible faults.
+Visible faults must be notified to the Supplier by the Customer by email, within forty-eight (48) hours of delivery.
+If the visible fault is attributable to the Supplier, and assuming prompt notification as referred to above and return of the goods by the Customer, the Supplier will again present the ordered goods for shipment, or will transfer the purchase amount back, including VAT, shipping costs and any statutory contributions paid to Customer.
 This will be at the choice of the Supplier.

-7.3 The customer will not return a good to the Supplier without a return merchandise authorisation (RMA).
-To obtain an RMA, the customer must follow the return instructions as described on the website.
-The return shipment of the good must have been received by the Supplier no later than 14 days after the RMA is issued.
+7.3 The Customer will not return a good to the Supplier without a return merchandise authorisation (“RMA”).
+To obtain an RMA, the Customer must follow the return instructions as described on Supplier’s website.
+The return shipment of the good or goods must have been received by the Supplier no later than fourteen (14) days after the RMA is issued.

 8. MONEYBACK GUARANTEE

-8.1 The customer is entitled to return the good ordered by the customer to the Supplier within 14 days of delivery.
-The Supplier will endeavour to return the purchase amount within 14 days of receipt of the good.
+8.1 The Customer is entitled to return the goods ordered by the Customer to the Supplier within fourteen (14) days after delivery.
+The Supplier will endeavour to return the purchase amount within fourteen (14) days of receipt of the goods.
 The costs of shipment do not form part of the purchase amount within the meaning of this article.
-These costs and the costs for return shipment, respectively, will be borne by the customer.
-Condition for return transfer of the purchase amount is that the customer has handled the good and the packaging carefully.
-The customer must only unpack or use the good to the extent necessary in order to determine the nature, characteristics and operation of the good.
+These costs and the costs for return shipment, respectively, will be borne by the Customer.
+Condition for return transfer of the purchase amount is that the Customer has handled the goods and the packaging carefully.
+The Customer must only unpack or use the goods to the extent necessary in order to determine the nature, characteristics and operation of the goods.
 The provisions in this paragraph do not affect the provisions in article 7.1 and 7.2.

-8.2 The customer will not return a good to the Supplier without an RMA.
-To obtain an RMA, the customer must follow the return instructions as described on the website.
-The return shipment of the good must have been received by the Supplier no later than 14 days after the RMA is issued.
+8.2 The Customer will not return a good to the Supplier without an RMA.
+To obtain an RMA, the Customer must follow the return instructions as described on Supplier’s website.
+The return shipment of the goods must have been received by the Supplier no later than 14 days after the RMA is issued.

-8.3 The moneyback guarantee referred to in article 8.1 does not apply to software supplied by the Supplier with regard to which (i) the seal has been broken or (ii) the software has been downloaded from the website.
-This software cannot be returned and the customer will not be entitled to return transfer of the purchase amount.
+8.3 The moneyback guarantee referred to in article 8.1 does not apply to software supplied by the Supplier with regard to which (i) the seal has been broken and/or (ii) the software has been downloaded from the website.
+This software cannot be returned and the Customer will not be entitled to return transfer of the purchase amount.

 9. FORCE MAJEURE

-If the Supplier cannot meet its obligations, or can only meet them with difficulty, as a result of force majeure, it will be entitled wholly or partially to suspend or terminate the agreement with the customer without judicial intervention.
-In such cases, the obligations under the agreement will wholly or partially be ended, without the parties being entitled to claim any compensation for loss or any other benefit from one another.
+If the Supplier cannot meet its obligations, or can only meet them with unreasonable difficulty, as a result of force majeure, Supplier will be entitled wholly or partially to suspend or terminate the Agreement with the Customer without judicial intervention.
+In such cases, the obligations under the Agreement will wholly or partially be ended, without the parties being entitled to claim any compensation for loss or any other benefit from one another.
 In the event of partial compliance by the Supplier, the Supplier will return transfer the part of the purchase amount pertaining to the part not complied with.